rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 };
 {{< /highlight >}}

-That way, consumers (React components in our case) should be only allowed to access the *index.js* file as interface to the whole Firebase module (*src/firebase/*) and should not access the auth or firebase files directly.
+That way, consumers (React components in our case) should be only allowed to access the *index.js* file as the sole interface to the entire Firebase module (*src/firebase/*),  and should not access the auth or firebase files directly.

 {{% chapter_header "Sign Up with React and Firebase" "react-firebase-sign-up" %}}